yesco/esp-lisp/README.md

 - tail recursion optimization using "immediate" thunks, handles mutual/self recursion
 - eval/neval primitive functions, no need for macros
 - readline, with limited editing (backspace), similar to nodemcu lua
+- interpreted

+## performace

+The esp-lisp is interpreted, too keep the code small and simple.
+Compared to lua from the NodeMcu it's about 2x slower, but lua is compiled and uses lots of memory for functions (about 600 bytes for a simple call).

 ## how to build